 One of America’s first attempts to deal with the Vietnam War on film, Michael Cimino’s masterpiece is long and richly rewarding.

-It seemed America was finally ready for a film about the horrors of the Vietnam War, aimed squarely at the heart of blue-collar middle American values.
+It seemed America was finally ready for a film about the horrors of the Vietnam War, aimed squarely at the heart of blue-collar middle-American values.

 Everyone remembers the iconic shot of Robert De Niro, pistol to head, playing Russian Roulette for the pleasure of his cruel Viet Cong captors, but charges of racism, such as those levelled at the film by Jane Fonda, miss the point: This is a powerful metaphor for the madness of war – and an edge-of-the-seat cinematic experience to boot.

 It’s 1967.
-Mike (Robert DeNiro), Stevie (John Savage) and Nick (Christopher Walken) are three Russian-American steelworkers in Clairton, Pennsylvania who are about to fight for their country.
+Mike (Robert DeNiro), Stevie (John Savage) and Nick (Christopher Walken) are three Russian-American steelworkers in Clairton, Pennsylvania, who are about to fight for their country.

-Before the trio leave for basic training, Steven and a pregnant Angela (Rutanya Alda) have a Russian Orthodox wedding.
+Before the trio leaves for basic training, Steven and a pregnant Angela (Rutanya Alda) have a Russian Orthodox wedding.
 All the while, Mike tries to cover up the fact that he is in love with Nick’s girlfriend, Linda (Meryl Streep).
 Linda and Nick get engaged after she catches the bride’s bouquet.

 Nick later makes Mike promise not to leave him in the combat zone if anything should happen.

 The friends go hunting the next day, and Mike gets frustrated with Stan (John Cazale), who is unprepared and shows no respect for what Mike considers a sacred ritual – killing a deer with a single, well-aimed riﬂe shot.